Types of Sports Bets

 What is a Prop Bet?

 There is no exact science to prop wagers.
 They can be literally anything.
-Here are just a few examples of props that might be available in a potential Super Bowl matchup between the New England Patriots and Kansas City Chiefs:
+Here are just a few examples of props that might be available in a hypothetical Super Bowl matchup between the Kansas City Chiefs and Philadelphia Eagles:

-- The over/under on the number of passing yards New England's quarterback racks up.
+• The over/under on the number of passing yards Jalen Hurts racks up.

-- Which player, from either the Chiefs or Patriots, will be the first to catch a touchdown?
+• Which player, from either the Chiefs or Eagles, will be the first to catch a touchdown?

-- How long with the National Anthem last before kickoff?
+• How long will the National Anthem last before kickoff?

 This list could go on and on.
 Prop bets include all different kinds of outcomes, be they skill-based or completely random opportunities, and their returns will be presented in all betting forms: moneylines, point spreads and over/unders.